Shiloh, PA Demographics

 A map of Shiloh's Population by Race

-Of the 1,888 places in Pennsylvania, Shiloh is the 73rd most populous.
+Shiloh is ranked the 73rd most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Shiloh was ranked the 73rd most populous place in the 2020 Census.

 Shiloh's White Population